nexient-llc/common-platform-documentation/standards/helm-development/charts/deployment/README.md

 # Helm Deployment Chart Development Standards
 ## Introduction
 This document outlines the development standards for Helm deployment charts.
 These standards are designed to ensure consistency, maintainability, and best practices in chart development.
-In general, Launch standards are inclusive of [Helm Chart Best Practices](https://helm.sh/docs/chart_best_practices/).
-Any variations from these Best Practices will be recorded in this document.
+In general, Launch standards are a superset of [Helm Chart Best Practices](https://helm.sh/docs/chart_best_practices/).
+Any variations from the Helm Chart Best Practices will be recorded in this document.

 ## Table of Contents
 - [Helm Deployment Chart Development Standards](#helm-deployment-chart-development-standards)